CrossRef/event-data-user-guide/event-data-manual.md

 ### Landing Page URLs can change.

-Over time, Landing Pages can change as publishers reorganise their websites.
+Over time, Landing Pages can change as publishers reorganize their websites.
 This is where a Persistent Identifier comes in useful, as it always redirects to the current Landing Page.

 <img src="images/doi-url.svg" alt="DOIs and Landing Pages" class="img-responsive">